 Category Percentage Range Examples and Details (if applicable) Exit Tickets Up to 5% Accuracy or completion grade Cannot exceed 5% of total points for a marking period Can be utilized as bonus points.
-Formative Assessments Up to 50% Weekly Checkpoints which assess the primary standard(s) taught or addressed during the week. (minimum of 2 checkpoints are required weekly for grades 9-12 and a minimum of 1 is required weekly for grades 6-8, minimum of 5 questions, can be a computer-graded formative checkpoint, can be given in place of an exit ticket) Computer-Graded Quizzes that are not used as checkpoints (Unit Quizzes) Teacher-Graded Discussions/External platform usage Summative Assessments Up to 50% ANet Interims in Math & ELA LEAP 360 (Beginning of year, Middle of year, End of Year) Computer-Graded unit tests Teacher-Graded assessments such as essays, projects, labs or Non-State-Testeu Courses.
-Category Percentage Range Examples and Details (if applicable) Exit Tickets Up to10% Accuracy or completion grade Cannot exceed 10% of total points for the marking period.
+Formative Assessments Up to 50% Weekly Checkpoints which assess the primary standard(s) taught or addressed during the week. (minimum of 2 checkpoints are required weekly for grades 9-12 and a minimum of 1 is required weekly for grades 6-8, minimum of 5 questions, can be a computer-graded formative checkpoint, can be given in place of an exit ticket) Computer-Graded Quizzes that are not used as checkpoints (Unit Quizzes) Teacher-Graded Discussions/External platform usage Summative Assessments Up to 50% ANet Interims in Math & ELA LEAP 360 (Beginning of year, Middle of year, End of Year) Computer-Graded unit tests Teacher-Graded assessments such as essays, projects, labs of Non Suite Tested Courses.
+Catego ory Percentage Range Examples and Details (if applicable) Exit Tio ckets Up to10% Accuracy or completion grade Cannot exceed 10% of total points for the marking period.
 Can be utilized as bonus points.
-Formative Assessments Up to 40% Computer-Graded Quizzes Unit Quizzes Teacher-Graded Discussions/External platform usage Summative Assessments Up to 60% Computer-Graded Unit Tests Teacher-Grade Assessments such as essays, projects, labs
+Forma Assessn Up to 40% Computer-Graded Quizzes Unit Quizzes Teacher-Graded Discussions/External platform usage Summa Assessn Up to 60% Computer-Graded Unit Tests Teacher-Grade Assessments such as essays, projects, labs